 Preheat oven to 350 degrees F and line 12 muffin tins with paper liners, lightly spray liners with cooking oil.

-If you haven't already, prepare your flax egg by mixing flax seed meal with water and let stand for 5 minutes.
+If using flax egg, prepare your flax egg by mixing flax seed meal with water and let stand for 5 minutes.

-In a large mixing bowl add all liquid ingredients: milk, maple syrup, mashed banana, flax egg and vanilla and mix to combine.
+In a large mixing bowl add all liquid ingredients: milk, maple syrup, mashed banana, egg or flax egg and vanilla and mix to combine.

 Add peanut butter and mix to combine.